Atclock/PatternPlay/README.md

  # PatternPlay
-PatternPlay is a game designed to help children develop pattern recognition skills, this project was made during the GJU/Uni Stuttgart Hackamed 2025, the challenge was to make a toy for chidren within the age of 2-4, The game helps them decvelop pattern recognition skills and gives feedback to a supposed therapist.
+PatternPlay is a game designed to help children develop pattern recognition skills, this project was made during the GJU/Uni Stuttgart Hackamed 2025, the challenge was to make a toy for chidren within the age of 2-4, The game helps them develop pattern recognition skills and gives feedback to a supposed therapist.

 # How it works